paulross/pprune-concorde/README.md

 * Strip all punctuation then make all mixed case words lower case.
 Then eliminate common words.
 So 'Re-Heat' becomes 'reheat' and that is an unusual word and merits being part of a subject, say "Afterburner/Re-Heat".
 * Strip all punctuation then remove all words that were _not_ all upper case.
 So 'LHR-JFK' becomes 'LHRJFK', an unusual word, and merits being part of a subject, say "LHR-JFK Route".
 * Two word phrases were useful.
 Strip all punctuation then make all mixed case words lower case.
 Then look at word pairs.
-So ('rolls', 'royce') clearly is the subject "Rolls Royce".
+So `('rolls', 'royce')` clearly is the subject "Rolls Royce".
 Three word phrases were tried but did not seem to add much.

 ## Implementation

 In the end a manual table was constructed for each of the three techniques, this table mapped the result of the method to a subject name.
 These tables are in `concorde_pub_map.py` and control how the output is produce from the input.

+A fourth ad-hoc table was added by inspection where posts were clearly about a specific subject but the subject was not obtainable by other techniques.

 ## Setup

-To reproduce this follow these steps on Linux or Mac OS X. I'm afraid Windows users you are on your own.
+To reproduce this follow these steps on Linux or Mac OS X. I'm afraid Windows users you are on your own but there is no reason why the code should not work on Windows.

 ### Initial Setup